Eating, Diet, & Nutrition for Primary Biliary Cholangitis (Primary Biliary Cirrhosis)

 What should I eat if I have primary biliary cholangitis?

 Your doctor can recommend a healthy eating plan that is well-balanced and provides enough calories and nutrients.
 Your doctor may recommend that you eat foods high in calcium and vitamin D or take dietary supplements of these nutrients to help prevent osteoporosis.
 If you have low levels of fat-soluble vitamins A, D, E, or K, your doctor may also recommend supplements of these vitamins.
 Follow your doctor’s instructions on the type and amount of vitamins you should take.

 What foods should I avoid eating if I have primary biliary cholangitis?

-If you have primary biliary cholangitis, your doctor will recommend that you quit smoking and stop drinking alcohol or, at least, limit your intake to no more than one or two drinks per week.
-If you have primary biliary cholangitis and cirrhosis, your doctor will recommend complete avoidance of alcohol.
+If you have primary biliary cholangitis, your doctor will recommend that you quit smoking and stop drinking alcohol or, at least, limit your intake.
+If you have primary biliary cholangitis and cirrhosis, you should completely stop drinking alcohol.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases

 (NIDDK), part of the National Institutes of Health.
 NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.